minkcv/vm/README.md

 No other operating systems are currently supported.
 You can wait for me to implement the vm for them or do it yourself.
 The point of the vm is that all programs can be ported to other platforms simply by reimplementing the vm.

 ### How do I make a program/game?
-1. Wait until the vm is fully implemented and the behavior finalized.
-2. Have some assembly programming knowledge (and some patience).
+1. Have some assembly programming knowledge (and some patience).
-3. Check out the `/docs` folder.
+2. Check out the `/docs` folder.